 - Agree terms ‘subject to the wording of the settlement agreement.’

-Whether to request a without prejudice meeting yourself
+Should I request a without prejudice meeting myself?

 If you decide to request a without prejudice meeting yourself, then you would be well advised to do so from a position of strength.
 That means after you have put your legal case forward and fought for your rights either through the grievance process, the initial stages of the tribunal process or through without prejudice correspondence.

 Generally, we would advise against you requesting a without prejudice meeting too early because it can be seen as a sign of weakness.
 It can indicate that you are going to crack under pressure and may not have what it takes to pursue a just and fair result.
 But each case is different, and if you are confident that you could achieve a good settlement and quickly, then requesting a meeting could work.

 If you have a lawyer you could ask them to attend with you or to be part of a conference call when it comes to without prejudice discussions.
 Such discussions are not like the formal grievance/disciplinary meeting where you are only permitted to bring a trade union representative or a colleague.